calthomson/debugger-app/README.md

 ### `make run`

 Builds and starts the application, in production mode.
 Also starts the included docker image.
+See the running application at [http://localhost:8000/](http://localhost:8000/).

 ### `npm test`
 Runs tests.